jsemerly/TermProject-J/pm-docs/PRD.md

     1. Yes!
 Toggle dark / light mode switch at the top.

-    2. See my personal branding sheet: Mostly Use black, grey, and white, only use the greens for accents.https://docs.google.com/document/d/1GAd-uoyC1dVTSNNttLpRUNUok3Dip7spoaZ7-eZHEQc/edit?usp=sharing
+    2. See my personal branding sheet: Mostly Use black, grey, and white, only use the greens for accents. !!!!!
+LINK HERE !!!!

     3. If you can add cute pet-like designs, like paw prints for bullet notes, or something that would be awesome!